OpenFAM/OpenFAM/test/microbench/fam-api-mb/README.md

  $ ./extract_allocator_profiling.py log_dir csv_file

  ('log_dir' is a path to directory where log files are stored and 'csv_file' is the name of the CSV file to be created)

+## With microbenchmark tests, please use fam_reset_profile, if any warmup calls are being made.
+## fam_reset_profile is a method defined in fam.cpp, which is used to ensure the warmup calls are not considered
+## while collecting profiling data.
+## In addition, to be able to use fam_reset_profile, we need to add this method in include/fam/fam.h.